-We are excited to announce that Healing Traditions of South Louisiana is now available for purchase for $35.00.
+We are excited to announce that Healing Traditions of South Louisiana is now available for purchase.
 This book can now be found at the following locations:

 - Beausoleil Books, located in downtown Lafayette, Louisiana

 - Vermilionville Living History and Folklife Park in Lafayette, Louisiana

 - The Acadian Museum of Erath in Erath Louisiana

 - Local offices in Lafayette, LA.
 These two sites can only accept checks or cash and are open during normal business hours on weekdays:

 - Law office of Warren Perrin, 225 La Rue France, Lafayette, Louisiana